nickgkan/3d_diffuser_actor/docs/OVERVIEW.md

 # Model overview
 In this code base, we provide our implementation of [3D Diffuser Actor](../model/trajectory_optimization/diffuser_actor.py) and [Act3D](../model/keypose_optimization/act3d.py).
 We provide an overview of input and output of both models.

-## Input format
+## Common input format
-Both models takes the following inputs:
+Both models take the following inputs:

 1. `RGB observations`: a tensor of shape (batch_size, num_cameras, 3, H, W).
 The pixel values are in the range of [0, 1]
 2. `Point cloud observation`: a tensor of shape (batch_size, num_cameras, 3, H, W).